Trinary Decision Trees for handling missing data: Concluding remarks

 The potential of using the Trinary tree algorithm as a weak learner in more powerful machine learning algorithms, such as a GBM, is an interesting topic, since the reguralization and missing value-handling would then be inherited by the ensemble model.

-The main drawback for the Trinary tree, if controlling for informative missingness by using the TrinaryMIA method, is that for large data sets (especially covariate data sets with many features and categorical features with high cardinality) or deep trees, the training speed can suffer.
+A drawback for the Trinary tree, is that for large data sets (especially covariate data sets with many features and categorical features with high cardinality) or deep trees, the training speed can suffer.
 For shallow trees and data sets with a limited number of covariates, the speed is however on par with the other methods.
-The implementation used in the numerical illustration here is not optimized for speed, and since node training can be parallelized, there is further speed potential if computation time is of importance.
-It should also be noted that the TrinaryMIA test is often slightly faster since it, if there is information in missingness in the training data, will grow fewer nodes than a standard Trinary tree.
+It should also be noted that a large part of the tree training can be parallelized, since nodes can be trained independently of each other when using standard greedy splitting.
+Also, TrinaryMIA training is often faster since it, if there is information in missingness in the training data, will grow fewer nodes than a standard Trinary tree.